What are you thankful for? Do you remember to praise God for those things?

 If you have ANYONE in your life that is the opposite of what I have described, I encourage you to 1) pray for them to be released from the strongholds of negativity and 2) limit your exposure to them or 3) remove them from your life altogether.
 You cannot heal with thorns still sticking in you.

 Ever heard the sentiment "like attracts like"?
 It means, if you are nice, nice people will be attracted to your presence.
 If you are kind, kind people will be attracted to your presence as well.

 It's why society gets broken down into groups - likeness.
 Those who share similar experiences, cultures, etc will naturally group together.

 So, if you want kind, loving, generous, faith-filled people in your community, be a person who embodies those characteristics.
 When you have good people around you your life will be better (not perfect or without pain).
 Having a positive community is a key element of healing.

-A wife, a mom, a Certified Holistic Nutritionist, a cancer mom of a THRIVOR, a Momma Mentor with MaxLove Project, and a human who wants to educate, encourage, and empower you to take your healing seriously.
+A child of God, a wife, a mom, a Certified Holistic Nutritionist, a cancer mom of a THRIVOR, a Momma Mentor with MaxLove Project, and a human who wants to educate, encourage, and empower you to take your healing seriously.